IV.B. Employment Relationship

 LSCS Policy Manual Section adopted by the Board of Trustees on August 7, 2008

-Upon the Chancellor's recommendation, the Board of Trustees may confer the title of emeritus upon retiring faculty or administrators in recognition of significant contributions to the System through long and distinguished service in administration, teaching, and/or service.
-Award of the emeritus title does not confer any employment status or rights.
-Privileges shall include presentation of an appropriate commemorative, a listing in the annual catalog for the life of the honoree, an invitation to the annual May commencement with special seating privileges and introduction and recognition during the commencement program, an invitation to System activities and special events; and use of LSCS Learning Resource Center materials.
+Upon the Chancellor’s recommendation, the Board may confer the “Emeritus” title upon retiring faculty, administrators, or staff to recognize significant contributions to the College through long and distinguished service in administration, teaching, support, or other service.
+The Emeritus title does not confer any employment status or rights.
+Emeritus privileges include presentation of an appropriate commemorative, listing in the College’s annual catalog for the life of the honoree, invitation to the annual May commencement ceremonies with special seating privileges, introduction and recognition during the commencement program, invitation to other College activities and special events, and use of College library materials.

-The Chancellor shall develop procedures for the nomination and recommendation of qualified individuals for the Board to consider the award of emeritus status.
+The Chancellor shall develop procedures for nominating and recommending qualified individuals for the Board to consider to receive the Emeritus title.